thepenguinn/alu/README.md

 ```

 We are giving an impulse to `on` pin of the ALU (like pressing a push button).
-This will cause the ALU to reset all of its flipflops during the next, first
+This will cause the ALU to reset all of its flipflops during the next full
-full clock cycle.
-This is the reason for the resetting of `counter`, `shift
+clock cycle.
+This is the reason for the resetting of the `counter`, the `shift
 register`, and the register inside the `one bit alu`.

 Once the `counter` hits `1111`, it will cause the ALU to halt the `clock`.
 And in